 2-Great East Japan Earthquake, Japan (2011):

-The Great East Japan Earthquake, also known as the Tōhoku earthquake, struck Japan on March 11, 2011.
+The Great East Japan Earthquake, also known as the Tลhoku earthquake, struck Japan on March 11, 2011.
 This catastrophic event was one of the most powerful earthquakes ever recorded, with a magnitude of 9.0.
 The epicenter was off the northeastern coast of Honshu, the main island of Japan.
 The earthquake triggered a massive tsunami, which devastated coastal areas and caused extensive damage and loss of life.

 The tsunami waves reached heights of up to 40 meters (130 feet) in some areas, overwhelming coastal defenses and flooding vast stretches of land.
 The destructive force of the waves resulted in the loss of over 15,000 lives and caused widespread destruction of infrastructure, homes, and communities.
-Numerous towns and villages along the coast were completely obliterated, leaving behind scenes of devastation and despair.
+Numerous towns and villages along the coast were completely obliterated, leaving behind scenes of devastation and despair.1-Sumatra-Andaman Earthquake (Indian Ocean, 2004):

 The Sumatra-Andaman Earthquake, also known as the Indian Ocean earthquake and tsunami, occurred on December 26, 2004.
 It was one of the most powerful earthquakes ever recorded, with a magnitude of 9.1–9.3.
 The epicenter was located off the western coast of northern Sumatra, Indonesia.